 “Others” means at least two people besides the Scout.
 Helpers may be involved in Scouting or not, and of any age appropriate for the work.
 In cases where just three people are not able to conduct a project to the satisfaction of a beneficiary, then more would be advisable.
 It may be, however, that a well-chosen project conducted by only three provides an impact not achievable with those involving more.

-One of the purposes for the project is to demonstrate leadership, but this could be considered a more important element, perhaps, for a Scout who has not yet established himself as a leader.
+One of the purposes for the project is to demonstrate leadership, but this could be considered a more important element, perhaps, for Scouts who have not yet established themselves as leaders.
 It is for reasons like these that every project must be evaluated, case-by-case, on its merits, and on lessons that will advance the candidate’s growth.
 Councils, districts, and units shall not establish requirements for the number of people led, or their makeup, or for time worked on a project.
 Nor shall they expect Scouts from different backgrounds, with different experiences and different needs, all to work toward a particular standard.
 The Eagle Scout service project is an individualized experience.

 Councils, districts, and units shall not establish requirements for the number of people led, or their makeup, or for time worked on a project.

-“Any religious institution” and “any school” are selfexplanatory.
+“Any religious institution” and “any school” are self explanatory.
 But what does “your community” mean?
 In today’s world of instant communications and speedy travel, we are affected more and more by what goes on all over the world.
 Prices for goods and services, investment values, our very safety, and how we feel about those less fortunate in other countries, all are involved.
-Thus, if a Scout wants to take his oath “to help other people” more expansively and put his project to work for the “community of the world,” he is allowed to do so.
+Thus, if Scouts want to take their oath “to help other people” more expansively and put their project to work for the “community of the world,” they are allowed to do so.
 A council may emphasize more local efforts but should not deny worthy projects of a wider scope.

-If a Scout wants to take his oath “to help other people” more expansively and put his project to work for the “community of the world,” he is allowed to do so.
+If Scouts want to take their oath “to help other people” more expansively and put their project to work for the “community of the world,” they are allowed to do so.

 Normally “your community” would not refer to individuals, although a council or district advancement committee may consider scenarios where an individual in need can affect a community.
 An example might involve elderly persons able to live at home but unable to maintain their property, with the result being an “attractive nuisance” or related dangerous situations, or even an eyesore— something that raises concern to more than that of just an individual.
 If it can be determined the community benefits, then it is a matter of identifying who will provide approvals.
 They must come from a source representing the “community,” such as a neighborhood association, watch group, homeowners association, or perhaps a division of a town or county.